2017 Northwest Junior Jamboree

 3. Three way tie - compare the following in this order: (Page 211 of 2015 USA Rule Book)

 Seeding into your next pool and/or to the playoff brackets is based on how you place in your pool compared against other teams with similar records.
 The schedules contain all Seeding Keys to get you from the pool you just finished to your next playing site (pool) and playing/officiating responsibility.
+When required to rank similar placed teams from different pools we will use the method above with only the current pools information.
 The Day Referee can help you if you have questions.

-10. Officiating: Each assigned team provides an R1 (up ref), R2 (down ref), Scorekeeper, Assistant Scorekeeper, Libero tracker, and two Lines people.
-The R1 (up ref) can ONLY be a regional qualified adult.
+10. Officiating: Each assigned team provides an R1, R2, Scorekeeper, Assistant Scorekeeper (visual/flip chart), Libero tracker, and two Lines people.
+The R1 can ONLY be a regional qualified adult.
 Players cannot referee as R1 even though they may be better than their coach or referee adult.
+Except in the U18 division during pool play only and provided a coach is the R2.
 Pool referee assignments are indicated on the playing schedules.
 Assignments should be on the same court that you’ve just played, so it should be easy to start the next match on time.
 Officiating takes priority over team meetings and other activities you might prefer right after a match.
 Call for the coin toss immediately so pool play stays on time and begin the next match ASAP.
 Teams will have assigned officiating assignments during playoffs, including the finals.
 In general, losing teams will referee the next match on the same court.